Diversity and Inclusion

 Promotion of women’s advancement

-We recognize that the current challenges to women’s advancement include: (1) the training of female managers is inadequate; (2) although there is no significant difference in the average length of service between men and women, the percentage of women hired 10 years ago who continue to work is lower than that of men; and (3) the number of female employees hired is not sufficient.
+We recognize that the current challenges to women’s advancement include: (1) the training of female managers is inadequate, and (2) the number of female employees hired is not sufficient.
+Our basic approach is to increase the ratio of female hires and continue to focus on the cultivation of female managers.
 We are working to expand job opportunities and improve the employment environment so that women can play more active roles.

 Achieving the target number of female managers